 - An SBC which carries on a process of manufacture (or any other process which in the opinion of the Commissioner is of a similar nature), may write off expenditure incurred on or after 1 April 2001 in respect of the acquisition of plant and machinery (also referred to as investment expenditure) in full in the year in which the assets are brought into use for the first time by the taxpayer for the purposes of manufacture.
 The allowance is not reduced if the asset is used for less than 12 months during the tax year. - The rate of tax for an SBC on its taxable income below a specified amount is considerably lower than the normal rate of tax for companies in general.
-Whereas a company pays tax at the rate of 30% on its taxable income, an SBC's tax is levied at a rate of 15% on the first R100 000 of taxable income for tax years commencing on or after 1 April 2000 and 15% on the first R150 000 of taxable income for tax years ending during the period of 12 months ending on or before 31 March 2003.
-(See par.
-2(b) of Schedule 1 to the Taxation Laws Amendment Act, No. 30 of 2002.)
+Whereas a company pays tax at the rate of 30% on its taxable income, an SBC's tax is levied at a rate of 15% on the first R100 000 of taxable income for tax years commencing on or after 1 April 2000.
+For years of assessment ending on/after 1 April 2002 the taxable income limit of R100 000 is increased to R150 000.
 Tax is levied at the normal company rate of 30% on the portion of the taxable income exceeding the aforementioned amounts of R100 000 or R150 000, as the case may be.